-- 5. Alternative Disciplinary Actions.
+5. Alternative Disciplinary Actions.
 Other forms of disciplinary action may be appropriate in some cases.
-These may include making up lost time, completing a performance improvement plan (PIP), docking, withholding salary increases, transfer to more suitable work, or compensating the College for damage. - 5.1.
-Plans to withhold salary increases, transfer to more suitable work, or compensate the College for damage must be reviewed by the President and Human Resources before they are initiated. - 6.
-Discharge.
+These may include making up lost time, docking, withholding salary increases, transfer to more suitable work, or compensating the College for damage.
+With the exception of making up lost time and docking, these alternative disciplinary actions must be reviewed by the President and the Director of Human Resources before they are initiated.

+- 6. Discharge.
 Any employee being discharged under the provisions of this policy normally shall not be allowed to terminate his/her employment voluntarily, unless he/she does so prior to notification of the discharge.
 The official personnel record will reflect that the employee was discharged or resigned during pending disciplinary action.
-This is required because of rehire policies, possible legal actions, unemployment compensation liability, etc.

-- 7. Involuntary Terminations Other Than Discharge.
+This is required because of rehire policies, possible legal actions, unemployment compensation liability, etc. - 7.
+Involuntary Terminations Other Than Discharge.
 It is not the intent of this policy to prohibit, or in any way restrict, the College and its administrative officials from the right to terminate any employee under the employment at will policy established by the Board of Regents.
 An employee so terminated shall not have recourse through this policy.
 However, an employee may utilize the appeal procedure.
 Examples of termination for non-disciplinary reasons include, but are not necessarily limited to, reduction in force due to lack of work or funds, due to redesigning jobs and changes in the organizational structure, and due to compliance with College or TSUS policies and rules (e.g., retirement, nepotism, etc.). - 8.
 Employee Notification.
 Notice of (1) verbal and written warnings, (2) disciplinary probation/final warning, (3) demotion, (4) Decision Making Leave/suspension, (5) dismissal from employment shall be given to the affected staff employee in writing with a copy to be filed with Human Resources.
+In situations requiring immediate action by the supervisor, such notice must be given in person but in such cases, a follow-up written notice must be given in person or by Certified Mail--Return Receipt Requested as soon as possible thereafter.